hudsonventura/LogCenter/README-aspnet.md

 ```

-### Correlation ID
+### TraceId
-Using this lib, it'ill add the responde header `traceId` in every single reponse.
-Thath is the same as aspnet tracerId, when a status code 400 is responded.
+Using this lib, it'ill add the responde header `TraceId` in every single reponse.
+Thath is the same as aspnet TracerId, when a status code 400 is responded.
 It is saved on LogCenter.
 It can be used to localize the error that happend with your API clients.
 ```
-traceId: 00-4cda521494d8bf2337774936370e2cd3-3cec96b6ee169636-00
+TraceId: 00-4cda521494d8bf2337774936370e2cd3-3cec96b6ee169636-00
 ```